carloskiki/rfcs/text/0000-cargo-supported-targets.md

 The result of these transformations on a `cfg` specification is a list of `cfg` specifications that either contains a single specification, or an `all` operator with no nested operators.

-This procedure is run on all `cfg` elements of a `supported-targets` list, the resulting list can then be used to evaluate subset relations.
+This procedure is run on all `cfg` elements of a `supported-targets` list.
+The resulting list can then be used to evaluate relations.
 To be clear, the flattened list can only contain explicit target-triples, `cfg(A)` containing a single `A`, or `cfg(all(A, B, ...))`, all `A, B, ...` being single elements.